ucan-wg/spec/README.md

 Being encoded with the familiar JWT, UCAN improves the familiarity and adoptability of schemes like [SPKI/SDSI][SPKI] for web and native application contexts.
 UCAN allows for the creation, delegation, and invocation of authority by any agent with a DID, including traditional systems and peer-to-peer architectures beyond traditional cloud computing.

 ## 1.1 Motivation

+> If we practice our principles, we could have both security and functionality.
+Treating security as a separate concern has not succeeded in bridging the gap between principle and practice, because it operates without knowledge of what constitutes least authority.
+>
+> — Miller et al, [The Structure of Authority]

 Since at least [Multics], access control lists ([ACL]s) have been the most popular form of digital authorization, where a list of what each user is allowed to do is maintained on the resource.
 ACLs have been a successful model suited to architectures where persistent access to a single list is viable.
 ACLs require that rules are sufficiently well specified, such as in a centralized database with rules covering all possible permutations of scenario.
 This both imposes a very high maintenance burden on programmers as a systems grows in complexity, and is a key vector for [confused deputies][confused deputy problem].